GREEN CARD BASED ON APPROVED STATUS

 • Form I-131, Application for Travel Document.
 This form is also optional, but it is free to file with your Adjustment of Status application, and it permits you to travel outside of the U.S. and is necessary for reentering the United States.

-These forms are just the official USCIS forms that you have to submit, or should consider submitting (in the case of optional forms), and you’ll have to submit additional supporting documentation and USCIS filing fees.
-About 2 or 3 weeks after submitting the above documents and the required supporting documentation, if everything was prepared correctly and error free, you’ll receive notice of receipt by USCIS of your petition in the form of a “Form I-797C.”
+These forms are just the official USCIS forms that you have to submit or should consider submitting (in the case of optional forms), and you’ll have to submit additional supporting documentation and USCIS filing fees.
+About 2 or 3 weeks after submitting the above documents and the required supporting documentation, if everything was prepared correctly and error-free, you’ll receive notice of receipt by USCIS of your petition in the form of a “Form I-797C.”
 This document is basically notice that you are officially an Adjustment of Status applicant and you will want to keep this form.

 Then about 3-5 weeks after filing your petition, you’ll receive another notice from USCIS that is signing you up for fingerprinting and “biometrics.”
 This is so that the USCIS can run the required criminal background checks on you; as is always required for Adjustment of Status applicants. *If you have a criminal record at all, you’re going to want to mention that to a qualified attorney to see how best to proceed, before even filing your Adjustment of Status application.

 About 3-5 months approximately after filing your petition, you should receive an Employment Authorization Document (assuming you submitted the optional I-765), and this document will also have your Advance Parole travel permission on it (if you filed the optional Form I-131).
-It is important to emphasize that just because you have Advance Parole, this does not mean that you can travel in an out of the United States at will.
-There are particular travel length and other requirements that you’ll have to adhere to as an applicant for Permanent Residence.
+It is important to emphasize that just because you have Advance Parole, this does not mean that you can travel in and out of the United States at will.
+There are particular travel lengths and other requirements that you’ll have to adhere to as an applicant for Permanent Residence.
 Consult with an immigration attorney should you have questions on this; should the need for travel abroad arise.

 The next step is an Interview.
 This is a normal part of Adjustment of Status applications but it is possible that it could be waived in any particular case.
 Most likely, you’ll have an interview and most likely you’ll get notice of this interview, between 4 and 10 months after filing your application.
 The notice of the interview will come on a Form-797, Notice of Action, and your interview will probably take place around 6 to 12 months after your application to adjust status was filed.
-For the interview, make sure that: you bring a copy of your petition to the interview, that you have reviewed your answers to the questions and are ready to discuss them, that you bring the originals of any documents (such as birth or marriage certificates) that you submitted to USCIS, and bring your passport with your nonimmigrant visa and any and all correspondence received by USCIS (such as your EAD card).
+For the interview, make sure that: you bring a copy of your petition to the interview, that you have reviewed your answers to the questions and are ready to discuss them, and that you bring the originals of any documents (such as birth or marriage certificates) that you submitted to USCIS, and bring your passport with your nonimmigrant visa and any and all correspondence received by USCIS (such as your EAD card).
 Sometimes you will be told at the end of the interview that you have received Permanent Residence, in which case you will receive your Green Card in the mail.
 Other times, it is necessary to wait for additional correspondence, and you still will receive your Green Card by mail.
 If you are denied, they will tell you the reasons for the denial of your Adjustment of Status application by mail, also.

 Thus, with any luck, according to the timeline just described, you should have your Permanent Residency around 8 to 14 months after filing.
 It is important to emphasize that this process can be complicated, and an experienced Immigration Attorney can greatly help you with this application and all the steps outlined.
 If you are ready to get your Adjustment of Status application based on an already approved I-130, click on one of the buttons below!

-Also see what is “Concurrent filing of Form I-485” and when an immigrant petition and the adjustment application are filed at the same time and mailed together.
+Also, see what is “Concurrent filing of Form I-485” and when an immigrant petition and the adjustment application are filed at the same time and mailed together.

 How I can Check my case status?